corazza/barcode-reader/README.md

 barcode-reader
 ==============

-Simple barcode reader implemented in Processing.
+Barcode reader implemented in Processing.

+Works on EAN-13 barcodes.